IBM/kar/docs/getting-started.md

 Undeploying your local instance of the KAR runtime system entails stopping and removing the docker containers for Redis, Kafka, and ZooKeeper.
 Note that this will also remove all saved state for any KAR-based applications you have run.
-Undeploy these containers using docker-compose by running:
+Undeploy these containers using docker compose by running:
 ```shell
 ./scripts/docker-compose-stop.sh
 ```